The Wheatland Farm Story

 Adopted a rolling programme of grassland management in our ‘lodge field’, mowing patches, using yellow rattle to help encourage wildflowers, and leaving some grass long to support overwintering butterflies and provide habitat for voles (to feed the owls!);

 Managed back invasive rushes;

 …Backed up by super-sustainable tourism

-Wheatland Farm’s wooden holiday lodges all have solar hot water (with immersion back up for rainy days!) and run on 100% renewable energy, most of it generated on site from our 11kW wind turbine and solar PV panels (the farmhouse uses a biomass boiler, burning wood from the farm.
+Wheatland Farm’s wooden holiday lodges all have solar hot water (with immersion back up for rainy days!) and run on 100% renewable energy, most of it generated on site from our 11kW wind turbine and solar PV panels.
 We’ve also brought a cottage back into holiday rental use.
 But most importantly, we’ve built ultra-low carbon Balebarn eco lodge.
 Using straw bales from three fields away, lime plaster, local wood cladding, and a host of recycled materials, we’ve transformed an ugly tin-roofed shed into a sleek and exclusive holiday home with bags of quirky upcycled style.

 Who manages Wheatland Farm?